jneurock/rocky-codes/src/content/posts/testing-minimalism-in-practive.md

 I understand how easy it is to think about adding this behavior in a testing context but it doesn’t add value, only complexity and the headache of writing your own server-side logic.
-If you’re in the mindset of "I’m mocking my server" then it’s easy to assume you need to mock every type of interaction with it.
+If you’re in the mindset of “I’m mocking my server” then it’s easy to assume you need to mock every type of interaction with it.

-If we think of a search page as a unit, and apply the rules of the Unit Testing Minimalist, we realize we only need to assert the outgoing command: "Sort this" or "filter this".
+If we think of a search page as a unit, and apply the rules of the Unit Testing Minimalist, we realize we only need to assert the outgoing command: “Sort this” or “filter this”.
 What the server does with that information is beyond the scope of our search page.

 <p class="margin-btm-0">